ronnierap/kreate-kube/doc/jinja-templates.md

           label2: value
 ```

+## Other JinyamlKomponent sub classes
+There are several subclasses Of JinyamlKomponent that might add some extra capabilities:
+- Resource: base class for all kubernetes resources.
+Most resource can use this class, but some sub classes provide more
+  -

-## Common context variables and filters
+# Common context variables and filters
 Both templates use the same jinja enviroment, and thus share some properties.
 The following globals are defined and available in each template:
 ```